 Hormel Foods operates five business segments.
-The largest, Refrigerated Foods, including pork and beef products and the company's 50%-owned Precept Foods joint venture, accounts for about 50% of total sales, followed by Jennie-O Turkey Store (about 20%), and shelf-stable Grocery Products, such as the MegaMex Foods line, also nearly 20%.
+The largest, Refrigerated Foods makes pork and beef products and includes the company's 50%-owned Precept Foods joint venture, and accounts for about 50% of total sales.
+The Jennie-O Turkey Store segment is the next biggest earner (at about 20%), and the shelf-stable Grocery Products segment, which counts on products such as the MegaMex Foods line, also accounts for around 20%.

 Not so familiar with consumers, the company's Specialty Foods segment (about 10% of sales) packages and sells a variety of sugar and sugar-substitute products, salt and pepper, liquid-portion products, dessert mixes, ready-to-drink products, gelatin products, and private-label canned meats.
 Its primary customers are retail and foodservice firms.
 The segment also makes nutritional food products and supplements for hospitals, nursing homes, and other marketers of nutritional products.

-The firm's International arm brings in the rest.
+The firm's International arm brings in the remaining revenue.

 Hormel subsidiaries include Alma Foods, Applegate Farms, Diamond Crystal, and Hormel Financial Services.